Dual (grammatical number): Old, Middle, and Modern English

-Germanic languages
+Other Germanic languages

-The dual was present in all the early Germanic languages, as well as in Proto-Germanic.
-However, the dual had been entirely lost in nouns by that time, and since verbs agreed with nouns in number, so had the third-person dual form of verbs as a result.
-The dual therefore remained only in the first- and second-person pronouns and their accompanying verb forms.

-Gothic retained this situation more or less unchanged.
+Gothic retained the dual more or less unchanged from Proto-Germanic.
 It had markings for the first and second person for both the verbs and pronouns, for example wit "we two" as compared to weis "we, more than two".
-Old English, Old Norse and the other old Germanic languages had dual marking only in the personal pronouns, but not in the verbs.
+Old Norse and other old Germanic languages, like Old English, had dual marking only in the personal pronouns and not in the verbs.

 The dual has disappeared as a productive form in all the living languages, with loss of the dual occurring in North Frisian dialects only quite recently.
 In Austro-Bavarian, the old dual pronouns have replaced the standard plural pronouns: nominative es, accusative enk (from Proto-Germanic jut and inkw, inkwiz).
 A similar development in the pronoun system can be seen in Icelandic and Faroese.
 Another remnant of the dual can be found in the use of the pronoun begge ("both") in the Scandinavian languages of Norwegian and Danish, bägge in Swedish and báðir / báðar / bæði in Faroese and Icelandic.
 In these languages, in order to state "all + number", the constructions are begge to / báðir tveir / báðar tvær / bæði tvö ("all two") but alle tre / allir þrír / allar þrjár / öll þrjú ("all three").
 In German, the expression beide ("both") is equivalent to, though more commonly used than, alle zwei ("all two").

 Norwegian Nynorsk also retains the conjunction korgje ("one of two") and its inverse korkje ("neither of two").

 A remnant of a lost dual also survives in the Icelandic and Faroese ordinals first and second, which can be translated two ways: First there is fyrri / fyrri / fyrra and seinni / seinni / seinna, which mean the first and second of two respectively, while fyrsti / fyrsta / fyrsta and annar / önnur / annað mean first and second of more than two.
 In Icelandic the pronouns annar / önnur / annað ("one") and hinn / hin / hitt ("other") are also used to denote each unit of a set of two in contrast to the pronouns einn / ein / eitt ("one") and annar / önnur / annað ("second").
 Therefore in Icelandic "with one hand" translates as með annarri hendi not með einni hendi, and as in English "with the other hand" is með hinni hendinni.
-An additional element in Icelandic worth mentioning are the interrogative pronouns hvor / hvor / hvort ("who / which / what" of two) and hver / hver / hvert ("who / which / what" of more than two).
+An additional element in Icelandic are the interrogative pronouns hvor / hvor / hvort ("who / which / what" of two) and hver / hver / hvert ("who / which / what" of more than two).